influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/influxdb.md

 ### Go version

-- Upgrade to Go 1.16. **Requires macOS Sierra 10.12 Sierra or later to run.**
+- Upgrade to Go 1.16. **Requires macOS Sierra 10.12 or later to run.**

 ### Linux packaging for influx CLI

-- Modify Linux packages (`.deb` and `.rpm`) to enable standalone installation of the influx CLI for InfluxDB Cloud users, includes the following changes:
+- Modify Linux packages (`.deb` and `.rpm`) to enable standalone installation of the `influx` CLI for InfluxDB Cloud users, includes the following changes:

   - Add new `influxdb2-cli` package that contains only the `influx` CLI binary.
   - Remove the `influx` CLI binary from the `influxdb2` package.
 Now, the `influxdb2` package declares a recommended dependency on the `influxdb2-cli` package.